InternetKungen/dist-loader/README.md

-A simple server dist folder
+A simple server for dist folder